Year of entry 2024

 Independent study is also important to the programme, as you develop your problem-solving and research skills as well as your subject knowledge.

 You’ll have access to our specialist facilities, such as bench-top testing facilities to look at the fundamental behaviour of material soils and testing rigs for full-scale structures.
-We have all the specialist software you’ll need for your programme, and you’ll have access to a dedicated study suite for Masters students.
+We have all the specialist software you’ll need for your programme.
+Plus, you’ll have access to a dedicated study suite for Masters students.

-The Programme Leader, Dr Nikolaos Nikitas, is an Associate Professor in Structural Dynamics and Engineering.
-His research interests include: wind engineering, self-excited phenomena and nonlinear/stochastic dynamics, experimental dynamics and sensors, earthquake engineering and mechanics of structures on multi-scale.
+The Programme Leader, Professor Nikolaos Nikitas, is a Professor in Structural Dynamics and Engineering.
+His research interests include: wind engineering, advanced structural dynamics, monitoring of structures and sensors, earthquake engineering and mechanics of materials and structures going from the nano to the macro scale.